cdzombak/mac-install/README.md

-# macOS Automated Setup System
+# `mac-install`

-A Go-based automated system for installing and configuring software on macOS environments.
+A program for installing and configuring a software suite on macOS.
 This tool ensures consistent, repeatable, and maintainable setup processes while reducing manual intervention.

 ## Features